Tallest Mountain in the World

-However, the Majority of the Sherpas follows an occupation of the guide to Everest as they grow and live below the Everest and are well known about the routes
+However, the Majority of the Sherpas follow an occupation of the guide to Everest as they grow and live below the Everest and are well known for the routes

 The name Mount Everest is something that even children in their schooling can recognize.
 The word “ Mount Everest” holds the title of the highest peak on the earth.

-Mount Everest has been the inspiration for many Guinness World Records for the well-known fact of the tallest peak to being the venue for the highest concert in the world.
+Mount Everest has been the inspiration for many Guinness World Records of the well-known fact of the tallest peak to being the venue for the highest concert in the world.

 As the highest peak, Everest gathers the attention of every adventurous climber and sets up a new record every time.

 As its new official height is 8848.86m increased by 0.86m, since then Everest has been catching the attention of a lot of people all over the world.